MAKER Kalena Griffin Costa Leads with Purpose in Empowering Others

 “If everyone genuinely believed in their own distinct inner power that is theirs to share, a lot more people would feel they have purpose,” she says.

 Today, she is focused on understanding the needs of our top clients while identifying and executing on key strategies to develop the Private and International Wealth business.

-Her peers include the 25,000 people of wealth management, and in particular advisors managing clients with $10 million in net worth.
+Her peers include the 25,000 people of wealth management, and in particular Financial Advisors managing clients with $10 million in net worth.

 She also serves as the Vice Chair for the Global Giving Latin America Fund, on the Wealth Management Culture Committee and on the Firm’s National Diversity and Inclusion Council, a role that has great meaning for Kalena as someone of mixed heritage, like both of her parents.
 “They taught me to take comfort and pride in each aspect of my mixture as well as the mixture itself,” says Kalena.